mekhub/alphafold/README.md

  * True partition function calculations in `N^3` time
  * Base pair probability estimates
  * Gradients of predicted observables with respect to energy model parameters, to enable learning from data
- * Enumerative backtracking to get all structures and their Boltzmann weights (_coming soon_)
+ * Enumerative backtracking to get all structures and their Boltzmann weights
- * Stochastic backtracking to get Boltzmann-sampled structures (_coming soon_)
+ * Stochastic backtracking to get Boltzmann-sampled structures
- * Minimum free energy structures (_coming soon_)
+ * Minimum free energy structures
  * Generalized base pairs (e.g., both Watson-Crick and Sugar/Hoogsteen G-A pairs) (_coming soon_)
  * 'Classic' Turner2004 & ContraFold parameters (_coming soon_)
- * Modeling of ligand/protein binding to RNA hairpins and internal loops
+ * Modeling of ligand/protein binding to RNA hairpins and internal loops (_coming soon_)
- * Modeling of protein binding to RNA single-stranded segments
+ * Modeling of protein binding to RNA single-stranded segments (_coming soon_)

-This code will also present entirely new features, based on recent theoretical insights from R. Das & students:
+This code also presents entirely new features, based on recent theoretical insights from R. Das & students:
  * Cross-checks based on computation of the partition function `N` different ways for each RNA.
- * Loop penalties that rise like the logarithm of the number of loop nucleotides, still in `N^3` time
+ * Loop penalties that rise like the logarithm of the number of loop nucleotides, still in `N^3` time (_coming soon_)
- * Parameters for chemically modified bases, and some modified backbones, based on Rosetta calculations
+ * Parameters for chemically modified bases, and some modified backbones, based on Rosetta calculations (_coming soon_)
- * Linear motifs identified by Rosetta or by crystallography as having favorable energy bonuses
+ * Linear motifs identified by Rosetta or by crystallography as having favorable energy bonuses (_coming soon_)
- * Modeling of protein binding to RNA, including proper steric exclusion effects.
+ * Modeling of protein binding to RNA, including proper steric exclusion effects. (_coming soon_)
- * Modeling of RNA tertiary contacts, through a novel stochastic sampling method and Rosetta-calculated properties of the contacts.
+ * Modeling of RNA tertiary contacts, through a novel iterative sampling method, Rosetta-calculated properties of the contacts, and efficient C_eff calculations. (_coming soon_)
- * Tracking and propagation of estimated model uncertainties.
+ * Tracking and propagation of estimated model uncertainties. (_coming soon_)
- * Efficient learning from large data sets through stochastic gradient-based calculations
+ * Efficient learning from large data sets through stochastic gradient-based calculations (_coming soon_)
- * Easy install through `sudo pip`
+ * Easy install through `sudo pip` (_coming soon_)

 ## License
 This code is being released with the MIT license.
 So you can distribute it with your code.